immaterialgoods/BinaryInitializable/README.md

 }

 print("Our scan indicates you went \(results.distance) feet at an average speed of \(results.speed) MPH!")
+// Output: Our scan indicates you went 2506 feet at an average speed of 28.8 MPH!
 ```

 If you have header data you want to ignore or only want to target a subset of bytes, `Data` subscripting is an easy shortcut.